pavelgar/pihello/README.md

 **PRs welcome!**

 Showcase your configuration!
 Submit a PR with your configuration and a screenshot.

 ### Installation

 1. Install [Poetry](https://python-poetry.org/docs/)
 1. Clone or fork the repo
 1. Install the dependencies
    `poetry install`
    _This creates a virtual environment and installs the project into it._
 1. Activate the virtual environment
    `poetry shell`
 1. Run the project
    `pihello ...`

 ### TODO-list

 _In no particular order_

-- Authentication for access to more variables
+- ~~Authentication for access to more variables~~
+- Start accessing more variables
 - Justification styling similar to Python's `ljust()` and `rjust()`
 - Use the screen width and height to break up the text
 - Add actual support for indentation